-'Simplicity'; simple to build and to maintain; the least of everything with a custom chassis and easily available, manufacturers 'parts bin', components.
+'Simplicity'; simple to build and to maintain, the least of everything with a custom chassis and easily available, manufacturers 'parts bin', components.

 Modern performance cars require high speeds to be thrilling; not our intention.
 This trike will be open, light, and quick, the driving experience will come from decent cornering and going up and down the gears.

 Compared to a four wheeler, the theory involved in building reverse trike is complex but, put simply, the main problem comes down to where you put the single wheel.
 When a car corners fast, weight is transferred to the outside front wheel, if the 'trike' has a single front wheel, it will tip, but, a reverse trike, with two wheels up front, won't and, as the single rear wheel experiences no weight transfer, the vehicle will remain stable.
 Also reverse trikes do not need the torsional strength as a four wheeler.

 With a 4 wheeled vehicle, suspension geometry and front/rear roll stiffness affects any tendancy to over/understeer by changing the weight transfer front to rear with lateral acceleration.
 With a 3 wheeled vehicle all weight transfer happens at the end with the pair of wheels.
 This leaves tyre selection as the primary variable in adjusting over/understeer.

 For stability the front tire slip angles need to increase at a greater rate than the rear with increasing lateral acceleration (understeer), so the rear tire selection is the key to what you can do at the front.